pavelraiden/noktvrn_ai_artist/artist_evolution/README.md

 2. Ensure performance data is being collected for releases.
 3. Periodically call `artist_evolution_service.evolve_artist(artist_id)` for each active artist.
 4. The `evolve_artist` function will update the artist's profile and log the change.
-5. When generating new content for an artist, fetch their latest profile and use `style_adaptor.adapt_generation_parameters(profile)` to get tailored parameters for the generation services (Suno, Luma, Pexels via `video_selector`).
+5. When generating new content for an artist, fetch their latest profile and use `style_adaptor.adapt_generation_parameters(profile)` to get tailored parameters for the generation services (Suno, Pexels via `video_selector`).

 ## Dependencies